compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/2021-10-10-daniel-walther-learning_goals.md

   - GenomicRanges 1-based
   - BLAST 1-based

-### Protein representation of variants ?
+### Protein representation of variants

-_exam relevant? / where was what mentioned?_

-Is it meant so, that: "Protein representation of variants with regard to...":
+[RCSB(?)
+Protein Data Bank](https://www.rcsb.org/) for all things protein.

 - protein sizes
-  => _generally measured in kiloDaltons (kD)_
+  => _generally measured in kiloDaltons (kD), 1 Da is equal to the unified atomic mass unit (u).
+Numerically, the mass in g/mol is identical to the mass in Da, e.g.: Aspirin has an average molar mass of ~180 g/mol, meaning it has an average mass of ~180 Da._

 - resource(s) for 3D protein structures and other protein information resources => _Protein Data Bank (PDB) with associated file format .pdb_

-- types of genome variants with respect to their impact on protein composition => _what do you mean? what is the learning goal?_
+- types of genome variants with respect to their impact on protein composition => _what do you mean? what is the learning goal? "what does change in protein composition, when you change to another variant? where to look up this information?"_

-- amino acid physicochemical properties (size, charge) and effect of variation due to amino acid properties
+- amino acid physicochemical properties (size, charge) and effect of variation due to amino acid properties => _some AAs are smaller or larger, some are charged +, some -, some are polar, some are none (except smaller or larger, of course)._
+  => _the effect of variation depends on what change in amino acid is caused.
+Some amino acids have similar physicochemical properties whereas others do not - e.g. some AAs are only seen in backbone turns of secondary structures, some AAs are usually on the surface or inside the protein depending on charge, etc._
+  => _if a variation causes a shift in reading frame, the structure of the resulting protein is almost certainly different and

-- conservation state of a given AA and its relation to mutation frequency and functional importance
+- conservation state of a given AA and its relation to mutation frequency and functional importance => _?_

-### Tutorials ?
+### Tutorials

 - What is "liftover" being used for?
   => _To translate/transform between reference genome assemblies_

-### Genomic privacy ?
+### Genomic privacy

 - genome "Beacons"
-  =>

   - concept
+    => _network / tool / protocol of genome (variant) repositories, with which you can query beacon supporting resources for specific variants.
+Just copying clinically annotated genomes from one country (or hospital) to another is hardly done/possible (currently).
+'Beacons' provides a possibility to investigate a much bigger pool of genome data with relative good data privacy protection (it seemed to me, without further research)._
+	=> _especially useful for rare diseases (potentially associated with unusual genome variants)_

   - "unbreakable"?
+    => _no, not at all.
+Massive, automated queries for known variants (of a known genome) could lead to statistically meaningful / evaluatable results, with which you could re-identify samples of resources with the known genome at hand._
+	  => _I am not sure, what a villain would (or even could) do with this information.
+This demonstrates some holes in the anonymisation of aggregated genome data, which I assume can be fixed with similar software algorithms that help against DoS attacks, or maybe with restricting accessible regions to the purpose of the query._

 - de-identification attacks
-  =>
+  => _confusing word... re-identification would have made more sense, intuitively_

-- genomic privacy, research, comparable risks (opinions) =>
+- genomic privacy, research, comparable risks (opinions) => _privacy of behavioural data such as social media usage statistics/metrics and content people post on facebook, for instance, pose a bigger threat to individuals and a bigger breach into private life than having one's genome publicly identified._
+  => _in a distopian or totalitarian (or socialistic (like nazis, ussr, ccp) for that matter) state/society, knowledge of one's genome would make a huge difference because of possible discriminatory policies.
+But in normal (Western, democratic) societies, genomic privacy breaches should not pose a big security threat - to the best of my knowledge._